dromologue/ContinuousTransformation/themes/Incremental Changes.md

 # Incremental changes

-Product development can be a time consuming and risky business.
+Product development can be an expensive, time consuming and risky business.

-We know that its hard to know what's valuable to the customer and and we know we need to conduct experiments and obtain [customer feedback](Learning from customer feedback.md)

-Empirically we know our success rate at predicting what a customer perceives as valuable is likely to be in the region of 40-60%.
-That's a huge amount of failed experiments.

-Empirically we also know that the time to get budget approved for a

-To reduce the cost and effort of running these experiments we need to do the smallest amount of work possible to prove our hypotheses.
-Often we don't even need to build a feature at all, we can use a manual process with thin veneer of user interface (the smoke and mirrors trick).
-Eric Rees calls this the MVP (minimum viable product)
+## The problems

+Our success rate at predicting customer value is very low, often as little as 50%.
+We don't have the money and resource to fully develop the ideas that won't pay back.

+Empirically, we know that the larger and longer a project is, the greater the risk of cost overruns, delays and failure to deliver in whole or in part.
+To reduce the risk we spend a lot of time in analysis and bureaucratic risk mitigation.

+While we spend all this time planning, the world changes around us.
+Our competitors innovate just as we do.
+Changing market conditions alter our cashflow (and our appetite to invest), new opportunities present themselves (such as complimentary partnerships with other organisations).

+## The solutions

+* Have a vision that guides you in the right direction and informs your decisions
+* Plan a few sprints ahead but no more than that

+* Make hypotheses and run experiments to [learn from your customers](Learning from customer feedback.md).
+* Do the smallest thing possible to prove your hypotheses (the minimum viable product or MVP)
+* Learn from your experiements and be prepared to change direction when things are not working out.

 ## Further reading